Services for Professionals

 The next webinar, "Supporting People who are Grieving: Theories and Techniques", is on Wednesday, 4 November at 6:30pm AEDT.
 This is hosted by the Australian Psychological Society (APS), in partnership with Sydney Grief Counselling Services.

-I offer individual and group Clinical Supervision to Social Workers, Counsellors and Health Care Professionals in person, via telephone, or video-conference.
+I offer individual and group Clinical Supervision to Social Workers, Psychologists, Counsellors, and Health Care Professionals in person, via telephone, or video-conference.

 Clinical Supervision is our dedicated space to reflect upon your professional work, and all its impacts and challenges.
 It's here we can discuss caseload and clinical issues, staff interpersonal issues, ethical dilemmas, as well as support your ongoing learning and development.